Compassionate end-of-life veterinary care in the comfort of your own home

 It is never an easy decision to say goodbye to our beloved pets, but our aim is to provide as painless and peaceful a passing as possible.

-Note: Whilst Dr Jen will do her best to be there for you and your pet when needed, she aims for in-home euthanasia to be a planned and thought through decision wherever possible.
-If your pet is experiencing an acute crisis or medical or surgical emergency, please contact your regular veterinarian.
+Whilst Dr Jen will do her best to be there for you and your pet when needed, she aims for in-home euthanasia to be a planned and thought through decision wherever possible.
+Dr Jen is unable to offer an emergency after hours service.

 About Palliative Pets

-Palliative Pets is an in-home veterinary palliative care and euthanasia service for pets.
+Palliative Pets is an in-home, fully mobile veterinary palliative care and euthanasia service for dogs and cats in Townsville and surrounding suburbs.
 We provide compassionate, quality, end-of-life care for your pet in the comfort of your own home.
-Our home visit veterinarian, Dr Jen, cares for your pets during the final stages of their life, providing support to families who choose to say goodbye to their beloved pets at home.
+Our home visit veterinarian, Dr Jen, cares for your pets during the final stages of their life, providing support to families who choose to say goodbye to their beloved dogs and cats at home.
 Dr Jen works with you, the family, to decide on the best options for your pet.
 Dr Jen will also work together with your regular veterinarian to deliver at-home palliative care and support for pets approaching end of life.

 The aim of palliative veterinary care is to ensure pets are comfortable, calm, and not experiencing any unnecessary pain in their final hours, days, weeks or in some cases perhaps months of life.
 Palliative care is the treatment and management of the signs of a disease, without necessarily attaining a cure.
 The goal is to minimise pain, discomfort and distress, provide supportive care, and improve and maintain quality of life where possible.
 Pain relief is a major component of palliative care.

-When the time comes to say goodbye, Dr Jen will help you to say a calm and peaceful farewell to your beloved pet in their familiar surroundings at home.
+When the time comes to say goodbye, Dr Jen will help you to say a calm and peaceful farewell to your beloved fur family in their familiar surroundings at home.

-- Dr Jen will do a consultation with you and your pet in your home, discussing your pet's condition, needs and options for care, as they near the end of their life.
+Dr Jen will do a consultation with you and your dog or cat in your home, discussing their condition, needs and options for care, as they near the end of their life.
 She will provide her honest and professional opinion regarding your pet's current condition and will discuss possible options for treatment for your beloved pet.

 Quality of life assessments for your senior or palliative pets